 4. Students- they are a group of college students who are planning an uprising against France’s weak government.

 5. Fantine- She is a selfless mother who does anything in order to provide for Cosette.
 Even during her death, she is still concerned about Cosette, but Valjean agrees to raise Cosette as his own.

-7. Marius- He is such a nice, sweet, and a little awkward law student, who is capable of an amazing amount of bravery and compassion.
+7. Marius- He is such a nice, sweet, and awkward law student, who is capable of an amazing amount of bravery and compassion.
 His bravery comes from being willing to be part of the rebellion.
 His compassion is mainly shown through how much he cares about Eponine.
 When Eponine is dying, he ends up staying with her and comforting and holding her while she dies even though this devastates him.
 He is the only survivor from the barricade and eventually realizes that Valjean is the reason he is alive and ends up thanking Valjean.

-8. Jean Valjean- He starts out as being a harsh, hateful, and angry man and it doesn’t seem like he will become a better person.
+8. Jean Valjean- He starts out as being a harsh, hateful, and angry man, and it doesn’t seem like he will become a better person.
 But then he meets the bishop who teaches him the ways of the Lord.
 The bishop shows him compassion and forgiveness and mercy by allowing him a place to sleep and food to eat and forgives Valjean after stealing his silver.
 These actions gives Valjean a second chance at life and is determined to become a better person.
 It is why he rescues Fantine from being arrested, why he turns himself in when an innocent man is accused of being the “real” Valjean.
 He even promises Fantine that he will raise Cosette.